uniwebcms/component-library-template/README.md

 # Uniweb Component Libraries

-👋 Welcome to the world of Uniweb component libraries!
+Welcome to the world of Uniweb component libraries!
 If you're looking to create dynamic, reusable web components for your Uniweb websites, you've come to the right place.

-[Uniweb](https://uniwebcms.com) is a fantastic web CMS app that helps you create dynamic websites with ease.
+[Uniweb](https://uniwebcms.com) is a powerful web CMS app that helps you create dynamic websites with ease.
 Each website is linked to a component library, which is essentially a [webpack federated module](https://webpack.js.org/concepts/module-federation/).
 Don't worry if that sounds a bit technical – in simple terms, it means your components can be shared across multiple websites, making your development process more efficient and consistent.

 By using component libraries with Uniweb, you'll enjoy benefits like:
 - 🔁 Reusability: Share components across multiple websites to save time and effort.